-Make homemade nut milk
+Make homemade nut milk in four easy steps

 Nuts.
 And water.
 That's really all there is to nut milk.

 Maybe you've noticed all the dairy-free milk brands vying for attention at your local market.
 Nut milks — and other plant-based milks such as soy, rice and even coconut — are hot right now.
 Whether you're lactose intolerant or have perhaps "consciously uncoupled" yourself from dairy, plant-based alternatives are a growing market for both health- and fad-related reasons.